Fast and Flexible Geometric Method For Enhancing MC Sampling of Compact Configurations For Protein Docking Problem: Results

-Where $E_{pairwise}$ is a pairwise distance-dependent potential of mean force of interaction between residues $i$ and $j$, $E_{steric}$ is the steric overlap energy, $E_{mem}$ is the energy term that constrains the TM helixes in the membrane plane and $E_{vol}$ prevents the helix mass center to sample farther than a radius of 15 \AA. $E_{solvation}$ accounts for the interaction of amino acids in different regions in the lipid bilayer.
-A description of each of these terms follows:
+where $E_{pairwise}$ is the pairwise distance-based potential of the mean force of interaction between two residues, $E_{steric}$ is the steric overlap energy, $E_{mem}$ is the energy term that constrains the transmembrane helices to the membrane plane, $E_{vol}$ prevents the helix mass center from sampling farther than a radius of 15 \AA, and $E_{solvation}$ accounts for the interaction of amino acids in different regions of the lipid bilayer.